Featured image of post Code Review Guidelines for Data Science Teams

 Code Review Guidelines for Data Science Teams

-A proposed code review guideline for data science teams, emphasizing the benefits of code reviews, what they are not intended for, and offering detailed advice for both submitting and reviewing pull requests.
+A proposed code review guideline for data science teams, emphasizing the benefits of code reviews, what they are not intended for, and offering advice for both submitting and reviewing pull requests.

 Over the last 6 years, I’ve been able to help the teams I have been part of develop guidelines for code review.
 Many teams require “code review” without putting any effort into establishing a common understanding of what that means.
 This post is adapted from proposed guidelines I prepared for one of my teams.
 Of course, you don’t have to adopt my guidelines for review, but I would encourage your team to set aside some time to make sure you all mean the same thing by “code review”.